10 Tips for Solo Women Travelers To Stay Safe in Nairobi

 Tips for Solo Women Travelers in Nairobi

-Nairobi is a sprawling city however not all places are safe.
-If you are a solo woman (or man) I would avoid Down Town Nairobi, especially the eastern flank of River Road up to Nairobi River, including Kirinyaga Road.
-That’s a no-go-area for strangers and foreigners okay?
-There are other spots but that is the area you will most likely stray into as it is part of the CBD.
+Nairobi is a sprawling city; however, not all places are safe.
+If you are a solo woman (or man), I would avoid downtown Nairobi, especially the eastern flank of River Road up to the Nairobi River, including Kirinyaga Road.
+That’s a no-go area for strangers and foreigners, okay?
+There are other spots, but that area is the one you will most likely stray into as it is part of the CBD.

-Named after Nairobi River, River Road is a big shopping district frequented by most east Africans and its location, only a few hundred metres from Moi Avenue, with affordable eateries, hotels and wear, makes it admirable.
-It is my go-area if i want Ugandan matooke or katogo and to chat in Luganda (yes I can speak 7 languages lol).
+Named after the Nairobi River, River Road is a large shopping district frequented by most East Africans.
+Its location—only a few hundred metres from Moi Avenue—and its affordable eateries, hotels, and clothing make it admirable.
+It is my go-to area if I want Ugandan matooke or katogo and to chat in Luganda (yes, I can speak seven languages, lol).

-Also, most buses from regional cities and east African capitals converge around River Road early mornings so you may not miss it completely if you use a bus.
+Also, most buses from regional cities and East African capitals converge around River Road early in the morning, so you may not miss it entirely if you take a bus.

-Fifteen years ago River Road was notorious and had lots of street children and muggers.
-One evening, walking aimlessly, I found myself along Nairobi River however I did not like what I saw – I lost my way, it was late, wet and muddy with a bad stench and above all, scary.
-I had to find my way out FAST, all the time pretending I was a local and knew where I was going!
+Fifteen years ago, River Road was notorious, with lots of street children and muggers.
+One evening, wandering, I found myself along the Nairobi River.
+However, I did not like what I saw—I lost my way.
+It was late, wet, and muddy, with a lousy stench—and, above all, scary.
+I had to find my way out FAST, always pretending I was a local and knew where I was going!

-The vibe around River Road and the slums around the Nairobi River area is different and you will notice immediately you step into the area.
+The vibe around River Road and the slums around the Nairobi River is different, and you will notice this immediately upon entering the area.

-That being said, I usually chill around River Road (within the CBD) to find budget hotels, enjoy the entertaining night life and street food although I wouldn’t recommend unless you are in a group or familiar with the area.
+That said, I usually chill around River Road (within the CBD) to find budget hotels and enjoy the entertaining nightlife and street food.
+However, I wouldn’t recommend it unless you are in a group or familiar with the area.

-In 2007 i stayed in the River Road area (Luthuli Avenue) for a month paying a paltry KES 800 per night while attending a Monitoring & Evaluation training at AMREF, Langata.
-Every morning I took a matatu and paid just KES 20; I ended up saving so much money enough to travel home to Uganda, back to Nairobi, then to Dar-es-salaam, Lusaka and finally, my placement in Chipata, all by regional bus.
+In 2007, I stayed in the River Road area (Luthuli Avenue) for a month, paying a paltry KES 800 per night while attending a Monitoring and evaluation training at AMREF, Langata.
+Every morning, I took a matatu and paid just KES 20.
+I ended up saving enough money to travel home to Uganda, back to Nairobi, then to Dar es Salaam, Lusaka, and finally, my placement in Chipata, all by regional bus.

-But I was able to survive in River Road without consequences because I am a man (but that will not save you if you’re new in town), former streeter and can read street body language fast (for real lol), can speak the language and have been visiting Nairobi for more than twenty years, starting in 2002.
+But I survived on River Road without consequences because I am a man (but that will not save you if you’re new in town), a former Streeter, and a speaker of the language.
+I can read street body language fast (for real, lol) and have been visiting Nairobi for more than twenty years, starting in 2002.

-That said, River Road has gentrified and several mid-range hotels and businesses have in the past decade set up shop.
-It looked clean and organised when I last visited in 2019, with some nice hotels charging around KES 4, 000 – 6, 000 at the time, so don’t be spooked!
+That said, River Road has gentrified, and several mid-range hotels and businesses have opened in the past decade.
+When I last visited in 2019, it looked clean and organised, and some lovely hotels charged around KES 4,000—6,000.
+So don’t be spooked!

-BUT, it is in the streets, not the comfort of your hotel room, that you’ll become prey to Nai’s predators😅.
+But, in the streets, not the comfort of your hotel room, you’ll become prey to Nai’s predators😅.
 RELAX, I am just scaring you!
-A regional city, Nairobi has one of the biggest expat populations in Africa but you gotta choose your locations carefully.
+A regional city, Nairobi has one of the biggest expat populations in Africa, but you gotta choose your locations carefully.

 Beyond this, make sure you have fun.
 Explore and find adventure.
 Nairobi is pretty safe and has loads of international tourists and workers.
 Make your solo trip to Nairobi an experience of a lifetime.
 Solo female travel is very popular nowadays.

-Now, I have given you so much insider information that may save you 1000s of $ – give me some love by rating this blog above!
+I have given you so much insider information that it may save you thousands of dollars.
+Please give me some love by rating this blog above!

-Have you ever traveled solo?
+Have you ever travelled solo?
 And if you have, what safety tips can you share?

 More: 5 of the Best Kenyan Street Food